 C. All medications shall be administered consistent with applicable requirements of COMAR 10.27.11.

-D. An assisted living manager shall ensure that the resident's initial assessment process identifies whether a resident:]
+[D. An assisted living manager shall ensure that the resident's initial assessment process identifies whether a resident:]

-D. Self-Administration.
+D. Self-Administration of Medication.

 (1) A manager shall ensure that the resident’s initial assessment by the delegating nurse identifies whether a resident: